ahmed-elabed/Ultra-Marathon-Data-Analysis/README.md

 # Ultra-Marathon-Data-Analysis
-Exploratory Data Analysis of Ultramarathon performance metrics 🏃‍♂️, inspired by a personal marathon experience 📊.
+Exploratory Data Analysis of Ultra Marathon performance metrics 🏃‍♂️, inspired by a personal marathon experience 📊.